FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 # Pseudocode Example

-Remember **variables** from junior high alegbra?
+Remember **variables** from junior high algebra?
 Back then, we used letter as variables to represent numbers.

 In programming, we can use variables to represent a wider variety of things: